General Public Policy and Administrative Questions

 A. As stated above, you must take eight required courses and five electives.

-Q. Are there prerequisites or a required sequence of courses?
+Q. Is there a required sequence of courses?

 Q. How do I decide which electives to take?